-.
+Alarm Activation: Various procedures require alarm activation (CAAS, fire, severe weather, etc.) to notify the plant population of potentially dangerous situations (e.g. criticality accident).
+Inspectors should examine whether the CAAS alarm signals, in particular, are audible within the areas required to be evacuated (often known as an immediate evacuation zone), by review of annunciator (horn) test (e.g., a horn audibility check list) and drill records.
+Typically, the alarm signal should be loud enough to be heard over ambient noise—or supplemented by a visual alarm—but not so loud as to cause hearing damage.
+(Additional aspects of CAAS inspection are covered in IP 88015, and IP 88030, “Radiation Protection.”)

 Controlled Reentry: Reentry should be controlled by written procedures and equipment, such as radios and radiation detection devices and should be available for the reentry team.
 Field survey instrumentation used for reentry should be capable of providing adequate warning of the recurrence of a criticality excursion.
 In order to facilitate emergency response, provisions should be made to silence the criticality alarms at an external plant area.
 Written procedures should require that the alarms be silenced before reentry.